prewired/prewired.github.io/_pages/about.md

 The full roster of regular Prewired attendees comprises around 40 young people.
 In a typical evening session, we will host around 25 regulars and another handful who are new or who drop in more occasionally.
 Running Prewired sessions on a regular basis has only been made possible with the voluntary support of a core group of around half a dozen dedicated volunteers, drawn from students at Edinburgh, Napier and Heriot Watt Universities;
-independent developers; and by staff from local tech companies. <!-- Our list of regular volunteers currently comprises 18 people, of whom six are registered under Disclosure Scotland’s PVG Scheme. -->
+independent developers; and by staff from local tech companies.

 ## Management Committee